imarri01/StatModeling_With_Python/README.md

 ### `/images`

 - `heatmap_viz_02.png` & `heatmap_viz.png`: Heatmaps visualizing different aspects of the data.
-- `project_banner.png`: The banner image for the project, useful for documentation and presentations.
+- `project_banner.png`: The banner image for the project.
 - `relplot.png`: A relational plot that demonstrates correlations within the data.

 ### `/notebooks`

 - `city_bikes.ipynb`: Jupyter notebook containing the exploratory analysis of CityBike data.
-- `joining_data.ipynb`: Notebook documenting the process of combining datasets from different sources.
+- `joining_data.ipynb`: Notebook documenting the process of combining datasets from Yelp and CityBike.
 - `model_building.ipynb`: Contains the regression model and its evaluation.
 - `yelp_foursquare_EDA.ipynb`: Dedicated notebook for exploratory data analysis of Foursquare and Yelp data.